-- Centrifugal compressors operate on a very converts air velocity into an increase in air p - In a centrifugal compressor, the velocity of increased by the rotating impeller. - The velocity is increased by centrifugal force - A centrifugal compressor's output capacity a directly related to the rotational speed of the impeller is mounted.
+- Centrifugal compressors operate on a very simple principle that converts air velocity into an increase in air pressure. - In a centrifugal compressor, the velocity of the incoming air is increased by the rotating impeller. - The velocity is increased by centrifugal force. - A centrifugal compressor's output capacity and pressure are directly related to the rotational speed of the shaft on which the impeller is mounted.